rl1987/trickster.dev/tricksterblog/content/post/javascript-ast-manipulation-with-babel-reducing-indirection-undoing-string-concealing.md

 We target `VariableDeclarator` nodes with a visitor function, do some quick checks that variable declarator we have found is declaring a constant object.
 Then we gather key-value pairs into a new object while checking that each value is a literal (e.g. some numeric constant).
-Then we iterate across references by using Babel scope and binding (see previous post on this) to replace an object reference (`MemberExpression` node) with the final value (we get it by saying `refPath.parentPath.node` as each entry in `Binding.referencePaths`
+Next we iterate across references by using Babel scope and binding (see previous post on this) to replace an object reference (`MemberExpression` node) with the final value (we get it by saying `refPath.parentPath.node` as each entry in `Binding.referencePaths`